sentenz/convention/about/twelve-factor-app.md

    >
 8. Concurrency
 9. Disposability
    > Prescribes that application processes can be started and stopped at any time.
-Therefor, minimize the startup time and shut down gracefully.
+Therefore, minimize the startup time and shut down gracefully.
    >
    > - For instance, application shouldn’t stop when it’s writing to a backing service.
 To do so, our app must be able to capture signals, ensure that we finish calls, and then stop the app.
    >